mitre/sparklyr.nested/README.md

-  - In the event of a name conflict (e.g., there is a top level `primary_key` and a `primary_key` nested inside the `phases` field) then all of the nested fields will be disambuigated using the name of the field in which it was nested.
+  - In the event of a name conflict (e.g., there is a top level `primary_key` and a `primary_key` nested inside the `phases` field) then all of the nested fields will be disambiguated using the name of the field in which it was nested.